MeqdamAlqudah/helpJuiceProject/README.md

 Chrome or any explorer
 ### USAGE
 This is a ruby on rails base app which let the users search for some articles in real time

-## Get started
-  if you just want to test the app you can use Johndo as a username and (12345654321) as a password
 ## Authors

 👤 **Meqdam Al-qudah**